booydar/decision-helper-bot/README.md

 # Decision Helper Bot

-A Telegram bot that helps you make decisions by generating creative "Yes" or "No" responses using AI (SmolLM-360M-Instruct).
+A lightweight Telegram bot that helps you make decisions by providing creative "Yes" or "No" responses from pre-defined lists.

 ## Features

 - `/start` - Welcome message with instructions
-- `/yes_or_no` - Get a random yes or no answer with AI-generated creative phrasing
+- `/yes_or_no` - Get a random yes or no answer with creative phrasing
 - Responds to text, voice messages, and images with random yes/no answers
-- Uses HuggingFace's SmolLM-360M-Instruct model for lightweight, creative responses
+- Uses pre-defined lists of creative "yes" and "no" synonyms
+- Lightweight and fast - no AI model required!

 ## Requirements

 - Python 3.8+
-- At least 2GB RAM (model is only 360M parameters)
-- CPU is sufficient (no GPU required)
+- Minimal RAM requirements (~50MB)
+- Works on any hardware (no GPU/CPU-intensive operations)

 ## Setup